Skip to Main Content

 • Shared Directories: For projects and teams that want to share storage, /common/users/shared is set so that any user can create a directory and set it to be shared by a group.
 See Making A Directory You Can Share.
 Note that files in these directories still count against your quota on /common/users.

 • Local storage: Most systems have some local storage, often mounted as /local.
 This storage is NOT BACKED UP.
 It is intended for jobs that need large work files.
-Source files and results should be stored on your home directory or /common/users.
+Source files and results should be stored in your home directory or /common/users.

 • Access from systems not run by LCSR: Home directories, /common/users, and other file systems can be mounted on research systems run by faculty, as long as those systems use Kerberos authentication.
 See Integrating Your Systems With LCSR Kerberos.